poeck/dino/README.md

 # Dino

-Jump'n Run in your terminal
+Jump 'n' Run in your terminal